ga4gh/vrs/docs/source/introduction.rst

   OpenAPI, and GraphQL).
 The schema repository includes language-agnostic tests for ensuring schema compliance in downstream implementations.
 * **Conventions that promote reliable data sharing.** The VR-Spec recommends conventions regarding the use of the schema and that facilitate data sharing.
-In particular, the VR-Spec recommends using fully justified allele normalization using an algorithm inspired by `NCBI's SPDI project
+For example, the VR-Spec recommends using fully justified allele normalization using an algorithm inspired by `NCBI's SPDI project
   <https://www.biorxiv.org/content/10.1101/537449v1>`__.
-* **Globally unique computed identifiers.** This specification also recommends a specific algorithm for constructing distributed and globally-unique identifiers for genetic states.
+* **Globally unique computed identifiers.** This specification also recommends a specific algorithm for constructing distributed and globally-unique identifiers for molecular variation.
 Importantly, this algorithm enables data providers and consumers to computationally generate consistent, globally unique identifiers for variation without a central authority.
 * **A reference implementation.** We provide a Python package (`vr-python